A Death Worse Than Fate: Plot synopsis

 From the previous episode, Zelda has kidnapped Aunt Harriet from Wayne Manor and demanded $100,000 for her safe return.
 Bruce Wayne must contact her within an hour, but the police cannot find the millionaire (because he is currently Batman).
-Batman tells Commissioner Gordon that he'll track Wayne down, and with just over half the hour remaining, Wayne reaches police headquarters.
+Batman tells Commissioner Gordon that he'll track Wayne down, and with just over 30 minutes remaining, Wayne reaches police headquarters.
 There he learns that Zelda has demanded he contact her by television.
 He and the police race to a nearby studio, where their broadcast interrupts regular programming.

 Bruce Wayne, Commissioner Gordon, and Robin appear on the air, and offer a telephone number for the criminal to call, promising it will not be traced.
-Wayne reveals that the counterfeit story was a ruse and that the criminal has real money.
+Robin reveals that the counterfeit story was a ruse and that the criminal has real money, and Wayne confirms this.
 Robin appeals to whatever decency she has left, imploring her to release Aunt Harriet from being suspended over a tub of flaming oil.
 Zelda agrees to release her prisoner.

 With police help, Aunt Harriet returns to Wayne Manor.
 Alfred, the Wayne butler, feels guilty, since he was below dusting the Batcave when Harriet received the false telephone summons, but Wayne advises his loyal servant to rid himself of guilt, for the kidnapping has enabled him to deduce the criminal's identity.
 This declaration surprises Robin, who does not understand how Batman arrived at this.
 Alfred also contributes a clue: a matchbook from the Gnome Bookstore that fell from Aunt Harriet's pocket.
 En route to the bookstore, Batman prompts Robin to recall Aunt Harriet's predicament, and after putting two and two together, Robin realizes who the criminal is: The suspended-over-flaming-oil escape was Zelda's signature trick when Bruce Wayne took Dick Grayson to see Zelda on Dick's last birthday.